RhincodonE/RsLiRA/readme.md

 **A Privacy Attack Framework for Recommendation Systems**

+** Before staring
+Please download Amazon-beauty and Music dataset from official websites to `./RecLiRA/contents/` as the screenshot in the `./RecLiRA/contents/`.

 ## 🚀 Quick Start: Two choices

 **1. Run Attack Evaluation on a single model**